aurora-multiphysics/icarus/README.md

 The examples folder includes a sequence of examples using `icarus` : to generate the dataset and train an ml model from the suite available on the generated data.

 #### Moose Config File

+here are instructions for hoe to setup the moose config file.

 ```python
 from pathlib import Path